Tutorial Gateway

 Save R ggplot using ggsave

-The R ggplot2 package is useful to plot different types of charts, and graphs, but it is also important to save those charts.
-In order to save the graphs we can use the traditional approach (using the export option), or ggsave function provided by the ggplot2 package.
-In this article we will show you, How to Save the plots drawn by R ggplot using R ggsave function, and the export option with example.
+The R ggplot2 package is useful to plot different types of charts and graphs, but it is also essential to save those charts.
+To save the graphs, we can use the traditional approach (using the export option) or the ggsave function provided by the ggplot2 package.
+Let us see how to Save the plots drawn by ggplot using the R ggsave function and the export option with an example.

-The basic syntax to save the ggplot in R Programming is as shown below
+The syntax to save the ggsave in Programming is

 ggsave(filename)